 ‘The variety of speakers across the day felt like each session was diverse and valuable.’ – 2018 conference attendee

 This year’s conference will focus on climate justice, the climate emergency, and adaptation.
-We will be looking at how climate change connects to issues of equality and accces, as well as implications of climate change impacts and how the arts can contribute to this area:
+We will be looking at how climate change connects to issues of equality and access, as well as implications of climate change impacts and how the arts can contribute to this area.
+You can view the full programme here.

 This year, we have identified a small fund to support those who may find it difficult to attend our conference as a result of distance (more than 50 miles from the event venue) or personal circumstances such as caring responsibilities with up to £50 available towards supporting their participation.
 If you would like assistance to enable your participation in the 2019 Green Arts Conference, please request a bursary on our website.